 This is a tax-efficient way to provide a single employee with death-in-service benefits.
 In essence, relevant life plans are set up under group scheme rules, but, unlike most large employer-sponsored schemes, they are ‘non-registered’ and therefore the benefits do not form part of an employee’s lifetime pension allowance.

-Relevant life plans can be established for employees or directors to benefit their dependants via a discretionary trust.
+Relevant life plans can be established for employees or directors to benefit their dependents via a discretionary trust.
 There are several types of clients that would benefit from a relevant life plan.

 Highly paid employees who have accrued a large pension fund can be provided with death-in-service benefits that don’t contribute to their lifetime allowance.